attack-monkey/flat-code-guide/Data-only objects, functions, pipes, and libs.md

 In Flat, data-only objects are preferred over objects with both properties and methods.

+In addition to data-only objects; flat uses libs and meta-objects.
+We'll discuss libs below, and meta-objects in // TODO: Add link

 Here's an object with a property and method...

 ```javascript